 Labor Day is really the last weekend of summer.
 Kids are back in school, not ours but kids are.
 Vacations are over.
 And it begins to feel like it is time to start settling in for a long winter.
-For most of us it is the last weekend of grilling.
+For most of us, it is the last weekend of grilling.
 I know we will be getting in our fair share of charred meat and icy cold bevies this weekend, along with a big pot of these Homemade BBQ Baked Beans.

 Have a great weekend & be safe!

 Recipe: Homemade BBQ Baked Beans

 4 cups dried pinto beans – will make about 8 cups after soaking

 1 yellow onion, minced

 salt, to taste

 1 recipe of Peach and Rye BBQ Sauce

 In a large stockpot cover the beans with cold water.
 Set aside to soak for 24 hours.